Breakfast/ Caramel/ Dessert/ easy/ Holiday/ no mixer/ quick

 What type of bread should I use?

 The best type of bread to use for bread pudding is white bread.
 I love using enriched breads, like challah, brioche, Panettone, or even croissants.
-You’ll get the best results if your bread is slightly stale.
+You’ll get the best results by using slightly stale bread.
 Or, you can cut it up and toast it in the oven until slightly crispy.

 Bread to custard ratio for bread pudding